 LiveWatch is our Top Ten Reviews Gold Award winner because its contract terms are the most fair in our review, giving you more control over your home security system than other companies we reviewed.
 The company has average customer support options and a basic equipment package that matches that of the competition.

 - Contract Length

 - Customer Service Availability

 Pricing & Services

 This national company offers four home monitoring plans and two equipment packages.
 The Mobile Pro monitoring plan comes with security devices from the Plug & Protect Basic package and is one of the more affordable home security systems we reviewed in terms of its monthly monitoring fees.
 The starting costs for LiveWatch are comparable to those of other home security systems.

 Your LiveWatch contract lasts for one year, shorter than the industry average of three years.
 After the year is up, the contract automatically renews on a month-to-month basis, which is typical of most home security systems.
-The contract doesn't include an early cancellation fee, making LiveWatch one of only two home alarm companies in our review without such a policy (and fees).
+The contract doesn't include an early cancellation fee, making LiveWatch one of only two home alarm companies in our review without such a policy (and fees), SimpliSafe is the other.
 If you are dissatisfied, you can return the equipment within a year.
 No other company in our review offers such a generous equipment return policy.